Who we are...

 Education

-By providing educational activities, we aim to promote a greater understanding of just what makes our AONB so special and what we all need to do to contribute to its conservation.
+By providing educational activities, we aim to promote a greater understanding of just what makes our National Landscape so special and what we all need to do to contribute to its conservation.

 Recreation

-By promoting and providing appropriate recreational opportunities, we aim to help people connect with the landscape and develop a greater appreciation of the unique character of our AONB.
+By promoting and providing appropriate recreational opportunities, we aim to help people connect with the landscape and develop a greater appreciation of the unique character of the area.

 What we do...